Why This Is Important To Know

 guidelines regarding the timeline for examinations and replacement of glasses.

-We are able to also direct bill a small amount of extended health companies online.
-(Please see a list of companies below) If the company you use is not one of the few that we can bill directly, we will provide you with receipt of your payment to us so that you can apply for reimbursement according to your coverage.
+We are able to direct bill some extended health companies online.
+If the company you use is not one of the few that we can bill directly, we will provide you with receipt of payment so that you can apply for reimbursement according to your coverage.
 You the patient are responsible for any, and all, parts of the treatment fee that is not covered by your insurance plan or BC Medical Services Plan.
-To be able to direct bill the companies below, your plan’s Policy number and ID number card must be brought to your appointment, we must be notified of your coverage upon checkout, and we must know if you have any secondary coverage or if your visit is WCB, ICBC or accident related.

 Please ask our staff about this for more information if you have any questions.